mj6677kumar-prog/Induction-programme-/README.md

 ## Conclusion
 Day 2 of the Induction Program was informative, inspiring, and full of learning experiences.
 It gave us valuable insights into scholarships, health.

+# Induction programme- Day 3:-
+- Session 1: 9:00 AM - 11:00 AM
+- Topic: Illuminating Young Minds with Physics and Mathematics
+- Speaker: Dr. Jaswinder Singh (Incharge, Indian Association of Physics Teachers - IAPT)
+- Venue: Auditorium

+Dr. Jaswinder Singh, a renowned education professional, science communicator, and innovator from Punjab, delivered an engaging lecture on the fundamentals of physics and mathematics.
+As a member of IAPT's Regional Council (RC-02) and a lecturer at Govt.
+Sr. Sec.
+School, Patiala, Dr. Singh is known for his innovative approaches, such as "JaswinS Lab on Wheels," which makes science accessible and exciting.
+During the session, he covered key concepts like the secrets of the universe, basic scientific principles, and their applications in everyday life and engineering.
+He emphasized the importance of hands-on learning and innovation, using interactive demonstrations to captivate the audience.

+- Session 2: 11:00 AM - 1:00 PM
+- Topic: Universal Human Values
+- Speaker: Dr. Priya Darshini
+- Venue: Auditorium

+Dr. Priya Darshini, an expert in Universal Human Values (UHV) and a frequent resource person for AICTE Faculty Development Programs (FDPs), presented on "Universal Human Values."
+With her background in facilitating UHV workshops and co-facilitating sessions in institutions like Gulzar Group of Institutes and others, she explored concepts such as harmony in self, family, society, and nature.
+The lecture highlighted how these values are integral to ethical engineering practices, promoting concepts like trust, respect, and sustainable development.
+Interactive elements included group discussions on real-life scenarios, helping students reflect on personal and professional ethics
+#### Attendance and Participation
+The program saw enthusiastic participation from first-year students across the Robotics & AI, ME, CE, EE, and ECE departments.
+Faculty coordinators ensured smooth execution, with feedback forms collected at the end of each session indicating high satisfaction levels (average rating: 4.5/5).
+Key highlights included the interactive Q&A segments, which fostered engagement.
+## Conclusion
+The Induction Programme on August 2, 2025, successfully achieved its goals by blending scientific enlightenment with value-based education, setting a strong tone for the academic year.
+Dr. Jaswinder Singh's session ignited passion for STEM fields, while Dr. Priya Darshini's lecture on Universal Human Values instilled a sense of ethical responsibility essential for future engineers.
+Overall, the event reinforced AICTE's vision of holistic student development, promoting not just technical skills but also personal growth and societal harmony.
+This day marked a positive step in nurturing well-rounded professionals ready to contribute to innovation and sustainability.